Taking the Next Step with Generative Artificial Intelligence: The Transformative Role of Multimodal Large Language Models in Science Education: Introduction

+With the latest advances in Artificial Intelligence (AI), specifically in generative AI, Multimodal Large Language Models (MLLMs) have shown great potential to address this gap.
+MLLMs are a subset of AI models focusing on processing and generating human-like text, images, videos, audio, etc., enabling thus a wide range of applications from content creation to problem-solving \cite{Bommasani2021}.
+They can also transform unstructured data into structured content and vice versa~\cite{borisov2022language}.
+MLLMs such as GPT-4 or Gemini enable educators to generate learning resources (e.g., lesson plans (Lee et al., 2024)), understand scoring rubrics, and assign scores to students' written responses or drawn models, meeting the needs of multimodality in science education \cite{lee2023nerif}.

-In this article, we articulate the potential of MLLMs, specifically in the field of science education.
-Building upon prior research on LLMs in education (e.g., \citet{Kasneci2023, Zhai2023, Lee2023}) we assess the potential of MLLMs in generally reshaping educational processes.
-Guided by Mayer's CTML, we explore the potential of MLLMs in exemplary scenarios of multimodality in instructional strategies and design, student engagement, assessment, and feedback.
-We will also discuss the challenges related to implementing and applying MLLMs in the classroom, such as data protection and ethical concerns, which become even more pressing with multimodal systems.
-These multimodal systems are potentially capable of processing not only (mostly) anonymous textual data but also, depending on the specific use cases, personal data like voice recordings or images of handwriting.
-Tackling these issues is crucial to responsibly integrating MLLMs in learning environments and fully realizing their potential to improve education \cite{Lee2023}.
+In this article, we articulate the potentials and challenges of MLLMs in reshaping the science learning processes and environments.
+Building upon Mayer's CTML, we first develop an AI-enhanced multimodal learning framework and then present a series of exemplary scenarios where MLLMs are used to increase the modalities of learning, including instructional strategies and design, student engagement, assessment, and feedback.
+We also demonstrate the capacity of MLLMs to provide adaptive multimodal learning support to students with diverse needs.
+At last, we discuss the challenges related to implementing and applying MLLMs in the classroom, such as data protection and ethical concerns, which have become increasingly pressing with MLLMs